 - (1) Sick leave shall be allowed an employee under the following conditions: - (a) Because of and during illness, disability or injury which has incapacitated the employee from performing required duties. - (b) By reason of exposure of the employee to a contagious disease during such period as attendance on duty would jeopardize the health of fellow employees or the public. - (c) Because of emergencies caused by serious illness or injury of a family member fifteen years of age and over that require the presence of the employee to provide immediate necessary care of the patient or to make arrangements for extended care.

-The Medical Center may authorize sick leave use as provided in this subsection for other than family members. - (d) To care for a child, as defined under section 14.2 above, under the age of eighteen with a health condition that requires treatment or supervision, or to make arrangements for extended care. - (e) Because of illness or injury of a family member who is a person of disability and requires the employee's presence to provide short-term care or to make arrangements for extended care. - (f) To provide emergency child care for the employee's child.
+The Medical Center may authorize sick leave use as provided in this subsection for other than family members.

+- (d) To care for a child, as defined under section 14.2 above, under the age of eighteen with a health condition that requires treatment or supervision, or to make arrangements for extended care. - (e) Because of illness or injury of a family member who is a person of disability and requires the employee's presence to provide short-term care or to make arrangements for extended care. - (f) To provide emergency child care for the employee's child.
 Such use of sick leave is limited to three days in any calendar year, unless extended by Human Resources. - (g) Because of a family member's death that requires the assistance of the employee in making arrangements for interment of the deceased. - (h) For personal medical, dental, or optical appointments or for family members' appointments when the presence of the employee is required, if arranged in advance with the employing official or designee. - (2) Sick leave may be granted for condolence or bereavement. - (3) In accordance with the Washington Family Care Act, RCW 49.12, RNs shall be allowed to use any or all of their choice of sick leave or other paid time off to care for their (a) child with a health condition that requires treatment or supervision or (b) spouse, parent, parent-in-law or grandparent who has a serious health condition or an emergency condition.
-Employees shall not be disciplined or otherwise discriminated against because of the exercise of these rights. - (4) When the RN uses sick leave under the article, the Medical Center reserves the right to require sick leave verification from a licensed healthcare provider.
-The Medical Center shall not request such verification unreasonably. - (5) The Union and Employer agree that the abuse of sick leave or unauthorized leave without pay will not be condoned.
-A pattern of misuse or abuse of sick leave may result in corrective action.
+Employees shall not be disciplined or otherwise discriminated against because of the exercise of these rights. - (4) Sick Leave Verification: The Employer will not require verification for absences of three (3) consecutive work days or less.
+Such verification or proof may be given to the supervisor/manager or Human Resources according to departmental policy. - (5) Any discrimination or retaliation against an employee for lawful exercise of paid sick time off rights is not allowed.
+Corrective action may not be taken for the lawful use of paid sick time off. - 15.4 Bereavement Leave.

-14.4 Bereavement Leave.
 Three (3) days of bereavement leave shall be granted for each death of a family member as defined in section 14.2, above.